civican/legisinfo/44-1/bills/C-317/bill_text.md

   **(1)** Within two years after the day on which this Act comes into force, the Minister must prepare a report setting out the strategy and cause the report to be tabled before each House of Parliament on any of the first 15 days on which that House is sitting after the report is completed.

-  **(2)** The Minister must publish the report on the website of the Department of the Environment within 10 days after the day on which the report is tabled in both Houses of Parliament.
+  **(2)** The Minister must publish the report on **a Government of Canada** website within 10 days after the day on which the report is tabled in both Houses of Parliament.

 ### Section 5

   **(1)** Within five years after the day on which the report referred to in section 4 is tabled, the Minister must, in consultation with the parties referred to in subsections 3(1) and (2), prepare a report on the effectiveness of the strategy that sets out the Minister's conclusions and recommendations, and cause the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after it is completed.

-  **(2)** The Minister must publish the report on the website of the Department of the Environment within 10 days after the day on which the report is tabled in both Houses of Parliament.
+  **(2)** The Minister must publish the report on **a Government of Canada** website within 10 days after the day on which the report is tabled in both Houses of Parliament.